jyutzler/Bridge-Systems/system.md

 The exception is when there is another unbid four-card suit (e.g., 5-0-4-4 distribution).

 All other bids by responder are natural and forcing to game.
+### Self-Splinters
+After a 1/1 bid, a double jump-shift shows 17+ HCP and shortness in the bid suit.
+It is forcing to game.
+Responder is encouraged to bid a first round control if possible.
 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points balanced, 8 1/2+ tricks in a major, or 9 1/2+ tricks in a minor.

 Responses:

-2♣
+2♣:
-   * 2♦: conventional, could be “waiting” with a good hand not suited to a positive response.
+   * 2♦: conventional, could be “waiting” with a good hand not suited to a positive response
    * 2♥, 2♠, 3♣, 3♦: natural and game forcing with a minimum of 8 HCP and
-a five-card suit with two of the top three honors.
+a five-card suit with two of the top three honors
-   * 2NT: 8+ HCP, balanced.
+   * 2NT: 8+ HCP, balanced (systems off)

 After a 2♦ response, opener rebids naturally:
    * 2♥, 2♠, 3♣, 3♦: natural, forcing to 3 of opener’s
 major or 4 of opener’s minor
-   * 2NT: 22-24 points (see responses for 2NT opening above)
+   * 2NT: 22-23 points (see responses for 2NT opening above)
-   * 3NT: 28+ points (see responses for 3NT opening above)
+   * 3NT: 24-25 points (see responses for 3NT opening above)
+   * 4NT: 28+ points

 In response to a suit rebid, responder indicates strength.

-2♣ — 2♦
+2♣ — 2♦; 2♥:

-2♥
    * 2♠, 3♦: natural, game force
    * 3♣: artificial (cheaper minor), very weak (0-4, not an ace)
-   * 3NT: 5-7 points, at best a low doubleton
+   * 3NT: 5-7 points, balanced
-   * 3♥: positive, slam invitational
+   * 3♥: positive support, requests cue bid sequence
-   * 4♥: sign-off
+   * 4♥: fair support, discouraging slam

-2♣ — 2♦
+2♣ — 2♦; 3♦:

-3♦:
    * 3♥: "cheaper minor" (instead of 4♣)
    * others: same as above